zumasys/docs/site/jbase/lists/delete-list/README.md

 where:

-- **listname**specifies the name of the list to be deleted.
+- **listname** specifies the name of the list to be deleted.
 If you do not specify listname, the default list will be deleted.
 - **account-name** is the name of the account from which the list was saved.
 If you do not specify account-name, the current account is assumed.

-### EXAMPLE
+### Example

 ```
 :DELETE-LIST A.SALES
 List "A.SALES" deleted
 ```

 If **d3\_list\_processing = true** is set in the **$JBCRELEASEDIR/config/Config\_EMULATE** file then the command deletes lists from a file or the POINTER-FILE, and it's use may be as: